 - Chaperones must ride the bus or walk with students to and from the field trip destination and pay bus and admittance fees that are required.
 Only designated chaperones who accompany the class to and from school will be allowed with the group on the field trip. - Chaperones helping with a class field trip or outing must read and follow all directions pertinent to the particular site you are visiting as well as following teacher instructions. - Take responsibility for your entire group of assigned students for the duration of the field trip and always know where the children in your group are.
 Keep your group together and do not let them run ahead of you.
 Take a head count occasionally to be sure you have everyone with you who was assigned. - Children need to behave in a respectful way at all times.
-Any students who have difficulty following your directives should be taken to a teacher. - Remember that field trips are meant to be fun, but their primary purpose is to provide educational experiences that we cannot provide at school.
-Chaperones are brought along so that the class can be broken up into smaller groups thus allowing students to gain the most from the experience. - Follow the schedule and rules given to you and meet the teacher at designated spots on time. - This trip will provide an opportunity for you to see other parents, but please keep in mind your responsibility is to the children in your group.
+Any students who have difficulty following your directives should be taken to a teacher. - Please be mindful of student data privacy.
+You may want to take pictures when on field trips or during celebrations.
+We ask that you refrain from sharing or posting images of other students on social media without parental consent. - Remember that field trips are meant to be fun, but their primary purpose is to provide educational experiences that we cannot provide at school.
+Chaperones

+- are brought along so that the class can be broken up into smaller groups thus allowing students to gain the most from the experience. - Follow the schedule and rules given to you and meet the teacher at designated spots on time. - This trip will provide an opportunity for you to see other parents, but please keep in mind your responsibility is to the children in your group.
 Please do not neglect them for the sake of conversing with other chaperones.
 Always set a good example. - Cell phones should be used only for emergencies.
-Your focus needs to be on the students you are assigned.

-• Do not purchase food or gift shop items for your child and/or the members of your group unless approved by the teacher for all students.
+Your focus needs to be on the students you are assigned. - Do not purchase food or gift shop items for your child and/or the members of your group unless approved by the teacher for all students.
 Generally students and chaperones have a packed lunch along eliminating the need for purchasing food.